Employees and self-employed client consultants

 Consultant turnover at a low level

-As at December 31, 2017, MLP operated 145 representative offices with a total of 1,909 consultants (2016: 1,940), who work as self-employed commercial agents.
+As of December 31, 2018, MLP operated 131 representative branch offices with a total of 1,928 consultants (2017: 1,909), who work as self-employed commercial agents.
+In addition to this, the reporting year saw the establishment of 77 new university teams.
 The average age of consultants is currently 44.
-The loyalty displayed by existing consultants remains very pleasing, as underlined by our employee turnover rate.
-This figure was 9.59% in 2017 – and thereby below the target variable of around 10%.
+The loyalty displayed by existing consultants remains very high, as underlined by our employee turnover rate.
+This figure was 8.0% in 2018 – and thereby well below the target figure of around 10%.

 Comprehensive range of training offers are the key to success